 Things can get pretty cryptic so it’s a good idea to know what the abbreviations mean when you start looking; the list below covers some of the most common and makes an excellent list of underhand Scrabble words (if you’re counting acronyms).

-1K or 1DK
+1K or 1DK layout

-This is the coziest kind of apartment you can find where R refers to Room and means that there is literally only one room from where the kitchen and bathroom are directly accessed.
-Generally there will be a door to the bathroom, but you’ll often find the toilet inside the unit bath to save space.
+This is the coziest kind of apartment you can find where R refers to Room and means that there is only one room from where the kitchen and bathroom are directly accessed.
+Generally, there will be a door to the bathroom, but you’ll often find the toilet inside the unit bath to save space.
 It is not uncommon to find a mezzanine or loft floor in a 1R apartment in Japan.
 However, beware that even though you’re given extra space, it can be extremely hot up there in the summer!

-The S variously stands for ‘storage room’, ‘service room’ or ‘free room’ and usually indicates a small area that serves as a walk-in closet.
-The defining measurements of ‘S’ rooms are not standardized so the size can range from a narrow storage space to one large enough for a small spare bedroom.
+The S variously stands for “storage room,” “service room” or “free room” and usually indicates a small area that serves as a walk-in closet.
+The defining measurements of S rooms are not standardized so the size can range from a narrow storage space to one large enough for a small spare bedroom.
 In this case a 3SLDK might actually represent a 4LDK where the S can be made into another room once you’ve moved in.

-Room Size Measurements
+Japanese Room Size Measurements

-So a 5.5J means that the room is the size of 5 and a half tatami mats.
+So a 5.5J means that the room is the size of five and a half tatami mats.
 A standard sized bedroom in Japan is about 6J, though this would be considered small in western homes.

 Recently, a lot of young Japanese renters now prefer apartments without tatami as it’s harder to take care of.
 Many newer builds won’t have tatami mats at all but they may still use the measurement for rooms with wooden or carpeted flooring.